urbien/tradle/README.md

 We need a technology that is decentralized and can operate in a fashion which requires no trust in operators.
 Blockchain is a technology breakthrough that was born out of 20 years of research into such trustless systems.
 Its open ledger has inspired thousands of bright minds and hundreds of startups to dare to rethink the very structures of our economy and democracy.
 A new technology stack is forming around the blockchain, with the ability to represent a world with digitized assets, creating a foundation for gloval programmable trade.
 Programmable trade will greatly reduce the amount of delegation of personal powers to the intermediaries.

 But we have to be careful.
 As "software eats the world" we increasingly begin to trust a new representative, this time a developer.
 To avoid creating a new subtle layer of trust and retain our personal power, we must be able to program the key aspects of the trade ourselves.
+Tradle will make it possible to express complex trade rules in a simple way.

 Introduction
 ============